 The Healthcare Design Awards showcase the best of healthcare building design, healthcare planning and healthcare design-oriented research.
 The awards highlight the trends of healthcare facilities and the future direction of these facilities.
 Projects should exhibit conceptual strength that solve aesthetic, civic, urban, and social concerns as well as the requisite functional and sustainability concerns associated with a healthcare setting.

-- Because this is a program that will evaluate modern trends in healthcare design, projects submitted must have been completed after January 1, 2015.
+- Projects submitted must have been completed after January 1, 2016.

 - Projects may be located anywhere in the world but must have been designed by an architect licensed in the United States or in one of its territories at the time of the project's completion.
 "Completion" is synonymous with "substantial completion" as defined in the standard AIA documents governing construction.